UniCoderGroup/RayChess/JsCore/README.md

 # JsCore

-The Core of RayChess in tslang.
+Core of RayChess written in tslang.